CenturyLinkCloud/PublicKB/Network/how-to-configure-client-vpn.md

 **Q: Do I need to install an OpenVPN server?

-A: No, every customer account receives a dedeicated OpenVPN server by default.
+A: No, every customer account receives a dedicated OpenVPN server by default.
 Please note that it cannot be removed or disabled due to platform dependencies.